reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 ---
-id: aspnet5
+id: aspnetcore
 layout: docs
-title: Getting Started on ASP.NET 5
+title: Getting Started on ASP.NET Core
 ---

-Getting started with ReactJS.NET on ASP.NET 5 and MVC 6 requires a few more steps compared to previous versions of ASP.NET and MVC.
-A more fully featured tutorial will be released once the stable release of ASP.NET 5 is out.
+Getting started with ReactJS.NET on ASP.NET Core requires a few more steps compared to previous versions of ASP.NET and MVC.
+A more fully featured tutorial will be released soon.

-Note that ASP.NET 5 is still in beta, and so there may still be some sharp edges.
-ReactJS.NET requires at least Visual Studio 2015 and ASP.NET 5 **Beta 8**.
-Additionally, ReactJS.NET does not support the Core CLR at this point in time, so you will need to ensure your project is not referencing it.
-Remove the `"dnxcore50": { }` line from your `project.json` file.
+ReactJS.NET requires Visual Studio 2015 and ASP.NET Core RTM (final release).
+Additionally, ReactJS.NET does not support .NET Core at this point in time, so you will need to ensure your project is not referencing it.
+If you're creating a new website, use the "ASP.NET Core Web Application (.NET Framework)" project template.
+Otherwise, make sure your `project.json` references `net452` in its `frameworks` section, **not** `netcoreapp`.

-Once this has been removed, install the `React.AspNet` package through NuGet.
+Install the `React.AspNet` package through NuGet.
 After the package is installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).
 At the top of the file, add:
 ```
 using React.AspNet;
 ```